 Believe it or not, knowing how to handle real estate accounting is likely an important part of your job as a real estate professional.
 With that in mind, we've brought you a guide on this tricky subject.
-Read on below to learn what real estate accounting is, how it works, and some tips that you should follow in order to better manage your money.
+Read on below to learn what real estate accounting is, how it works, and some tips that you should follow to better manage your money.

 What is real estate accounting?

 As the name suggests, real estate accounting is simply an accounting practice with a focus on real estate entities.
 Put simply, when you work in certain aspects of the real estate industry, you're often charged with managing multiple transactions at once, and each transaction has the potential to be worth hundreds of thousands of dollars, if not more.

 With that said, when you're a real estate professional, it's important that you know -- and have accurate records of -- where all that money is going.
 A huge part of accounting is bookkeeping, or keeping those records up to date.
 However, beyond that, you also need to be able to summarize, analyze, and report on your financial transactions to the appropriate regulatory agencies.

 While bookkeeping and accounting may not be the main focus of your real estate business, if you're a real estate developer, investor, or property manager with real estate clients, you'll need to have a firm grasp on the basics of real estate accounting to be successful in your field.

 How does real estate accounting differ from other types of business accounting?

 On the surface, especially if you're looking at taking a buy-and-hold strategy as an investor, certain aspects of accounting for your business can look different than, say, for a shop owner whose main goal is to get their product out the door.
 In this case, your expenses are often much higher, and there are long-term carrying costs and vacancy rates to consider.

 However, at its core, all business accounting is really very similar.
 At the end of the day, you really want to focus on doing the same three things: Evaluating your expenses and spending, maximizing your business revenue, and minimizing your business debts.